calligraffiti/cookiecutter-fountain/README.md

   *  `date`: Formatted date, defaults to current date.
   * `license`: Adds a license file to the repository.
 It can be chosen from ***`Proprietary`,*** ***A full copyright***, a  ***`CC_BY-NC-ND_4.0`*** - ***[Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/)***, or a ***`CC_BY-SA_4.0`*** - ***[Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/)***.
 It can also be left to ***None***, the ***(default)***, which will produce a simple copyright statement.

-If you are using `fountain-cookiecutter` a lot, you can customize your default values by providing a `.cookiecutterrc` file in your home directory, for more details see the [cookiecutter documentation](https://cookiecutter.readthedocs.io/en/latest/advanced/user_config.html).
+If you are using `cookiecutter-fountain` a lot, you can customize your default values by providing a `.cookiecutterrc` file in your home directory, for more details see the [cookiecutter documentation](https://cookiecutter.readthedocs.io/en/latest/advanced/user_config.html).

 ## Script Writers Font